GreenWaves-Technologies/tiny_denoiser_v2/README.md

 cmake --build build --target menuconfig # Select the options DenoiseWav in the DENOISER APP -> Application mode menu cmake --build build --target run
 ```
-Output wav file will be written to test_gap.wav inside the project folder.
+Output wav file will be written to denoised_output.wav inside the project folder.

-**GvSoc - gvcontrol**
-To run the **Demo mode** on GVSoC you can use the `gvcontrol` file.
-The gvcontrol is used to send/read data to/from the i2s interface of the gap9 gvsoc.
-You can chose the input noisy wav file you want to process.
-Since gap is waiting for pdm data, the pcm/pdm convertion module of gvsoc is used.
-To learn more about this please refer to the following example in the GAP sdk : `basic/interface/sai/pcm2pdm_pdm2pcm`.

 ## Project Structure
 * `main_demo.c`: is the main file, including the application code (*Demo Mode*)